Is overstocking bad for goldfish?

 But what’s so bad about having too many fish?
 Is it really the end of the world if your little fishy family has to make room for another member?

 We hate to be the bearers of bad news, but the truth is that an overcrowded fish tank is a very dangerous place for your goldfish to live.
+It’s one of the main reasons why pet goldfish die.

 Why overcrowding your fish tank is bad for your fish